Tree forcing and definable maximal independent sets in hypergraphs: The Main Lemma

 \subsection{Finite products}

 This subsection can be skipped entirely if one is only interested in the results for the countable support iteration.
-Nevertheless, the following lemma is interesting in its own right and can be seen as a preparation for Main Lemma~\ref{lem:mainlemmainf}.
+The lemma that we will prove below is relevant to finite products instead (see Theorem~\ref{thm:finiteprod}).
+It is very similar to Main Lemma~\ref{lem:mainlemmainf} in the next subsection, but the proofs are completely different.
+Main Lemma~\ref{thm:mainlemma} is based on a forcing-theoretic proof of the Halpern-Läuchli theorem that is commonly attributed to L. Harrington (see e.g. \cite[Lemma~4.2.4]{Golshani2015} as a reference).
+On the other hand, Main Lemma~\ref{lem:mainlemmainf} uses an inductive argument.

-\begin{mainlemma} Let $k \in \omega$ and $E \subseteq [(2^\omega)^k]^{<\omega} \setminus \{ \emptyset \}$ an analytic hypergraph on $(2^\omega)^k$.
+\begin{mainlemma} Let $k \in \omega$ and $E \subseteq [(2^\omega)^k]^{<\omega}$ an analytic hypergraph on $(2^\omega)^k$.
 Then there is a countable model $M$ so that either